EXPLAINER: Killer drones vie for supremacy over Ukraine

 “This should raise alarm bells for Europe and the world,” he said.

-Russian officials haven't issued any data about the number of missiles fired during the conflict, but Ukraine's defense minister recently alleged that Russia has used most of its high-precision missile arsenal — from 1,844 on the eve of Russia's invasion to 609 by mid-October.
+Russian officials haven't issued any data about the number of missiles fired during the conflict, but Ukraine's defense minister recently alleged that Russia has used most of its high-precision missile arsenal.

 A WAR OF NERVES